MANAGEMT 7115NA - Systems Thinking for Management

 - Assessment must maintain academic standards.

-Assessment Related RequirementsSpecific requirements for each assignment will be made available (via MyUni) to students enrolled in the course.
+Assessment Related RequirementsSpecific requirements for each assignment are outlined in Appendix A and will be discussed

 The Harvard system is widely used in the Business School.
 Guidelines for the use of this style of referencing can be found in the Communication Skills Guide.